 Help us reach it!

 Help control the earth’s temperature by raising this one!
-As of today we’re at 18.0% of our goal.
+As of April 20, we have reached 63.3% of our goal.
 Follow along as we update daily how close we are to reaching—and hopefully exceeding—6000 plant-based days pledged.
 If we can reach our goal, we’ll have saved enough water to fill ten Olympic-sized swimming pools, made 135 tons of grain available for human consumption instead of cattle feed, saved over four acres of precious forest, kept more greenhouse gasses out of the atmosphere than driving a typical car from Sedona to Washington DC 48 times, and spared the lives of 6000 animals.

 When you take the pledge, you will receive weekly emails, during the month of April only, with recipes, tips, and other helpful information.
 (If you don’t want to receive these emails, you can unsubscribe at any time.)